antiboredom/portfolio-generator/README.md

 - **description**: a description of the project.
 Can be multi-line, and can include markdown.
 - **text_width**: the width of the description text box (optional)
 - **text_height**: the height of the description text box (optional)
 - **layout**: an optional description of how images should be arranged in a grid.
+Uses the same syntax as [css grid-template-areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas)